grrr-amsterdam/s3-image-scaler/README.md

 Note the URL in Serverless' terminal output.

+The function can work with a Website Configuration Redirection Rule or as a CloudFront Origin.
+It's not necessary to configure both.

 ### Use the microservice as a redirect rule in the bucket

 In your AWS console, go to your bucket, edit its properties.